-Lego® Serious Play® is a facilitated method for strategic decision-making and problem-solving in complex environments designed to enhance team development, personal transformation and business performance.
+Lego® Serious Play® is a facilitated method for strategic decision-making, creative problem-solving and sense-making in complex environments designed to enhance team development, personal transformation and business performance.

 Its goal is fostering creative thinking by building experiential metaphors of personal/group identities, aspirations and experiences using Lego® bricks as a catalyst.

 For more than 10 years Lego® Serious Play® has been successfully used in business, education, people and team development in order to:

 Explore and develop group identities

 WHY IT WORKS

 A Lego® Serious Play® workshop is a structured process where participants are asked to use Lego® bricks to build models representing their thoughts, reflections and ideas.

 It is based on a set of basic principles:

 Everyone has a voice: everyone within a group or an organization can contribute to the discussion, and help generate solutions.